Roy Heffernan: Fabulous Kangaroos

 The Kangaroos never forgot the territory that started it all and worked in Canada off and on over the years.
 The team not only worked for Stampede Wrestling while in Canada, but also worked for NWA All-Star Wrestling based in Vancouver, British Columbia.
 The Fabulous Kangaroos' 1965 run in NWA All-Star Wrestling turned out to be the last time the original Kangaroos teamed together.
 In June 1965, the Kangaroos lost to Don Leo Jonathan and Jim Hardy and then split up.
-Heffernan left Australia to tour the world in 1953 and wanted to return to his homeland, while Costello was determined to remain in the United States at least for a while longer.
+Heffernan left Australia to tour the world and wanted to return to his homeland, while Costello was determined to remain in the United States at least for a while longer.
+In 1967, they reunited for one-night.

 Return to Australia

-Roy Heffernan returned to his native Australia, and became one of the main wrestlers for World Championship Wrestling (WCW) (the Australian version) under promoter Jim Barnett.
+Roy Heffernan returned to his native Australia and became one of the main wrestlers for World Championship Wrestling (WCW) (the Australian version) under promoter Jim Barnett.
 Heffernan retained his "Ultra Australian" gimmick complete with Bush hat and boomerang, but what had made him a heel (bad guy) in the United States made him a beloved face (good guy) in Australia.
 Heffernan's Fan Club Yearbook circa 1966 gives the following physical statistics for Roy Heffernan: neck 17.5 inches; chest 48.5 inches; waist 32.5 inches; thigh 27 inches; biceps 17.5 inches; calf 17.5 inches.
 He was billed in 1967 as weighing 225 lb.
-Costello was originally supposed to join Heffernan in Australia but it never worked out that way, leaving Costello in the United States while Heffernan wrestled as a singles wrestler.
+Costello was originally supposed to join Heffernan in Australia, but it never worked out that way, leaving Costello in the United States while Heffernan wrestled as a singles wrestler.
 Later in his career, Heffernan became involved in the actual running of WCW before retiring in the 1980s.